alauddin-sabari/Django-projects/crud/instructions.md

 ---

-These slides cover the essential steps for creating a Django CRUD operation project, from setting up the project to running the server and verifying the application.
+---

+This completes the setup and implementation of a Django CRUD application using PostgreSQL.
+You can now add, edit, and delete items through the web interface.
+Congratulations on building your first Django CRUD project!

+---